Sergio0694/UICompositionAnimations/README.md

 - `XAMLTransformToolkit`: exposes methods to manually create, start and wait for `DoubleAnimation`(s) and `Storyboard`(s), as well as for quickly assigning a certain `RenderTransform` object to a `UIElement`.
 - `DispatcherHelper`: exposes methods to easily execute code on the UI thread or on a target `CoreDispatcher` object
 - `Win2DImageHelper`: exposes APIs to quickly load a Win2D image on a `CompositionSurfaceBrush` object
-- `ApiInformationHelper`: provides useful methods to check the capabilities of the current device
 - `PointerHelper`: exposes APIs to quickly setup pointer event handlers for `UIElement`s

 # Requirements
-At least Windows 10 November Update (10586.x)
+At least Windows 10 April Update (17134.x)